 As a Landlord, you have an obligation to ensure that your property complies with all the necessary regulations.
 These include :

 - A full electrical installation condition report (EICR).
-This will shortly become statutory and must be carried out every 5 years.
+This will is statutory and must be carried out every 5 years.
 Insurance companies will not honour claims where the certificate is not present.
 PAT testing is compulsory.

 - Smoke alarms must be fitted as standard on each level (or kitchen).